 Bottom line: ticket SOLR-4882 was created in order to track the directory traversal vulnerability (affecting both XSLT stylesheets and Velocity templates).
 The bug was fixed in version 4.6.0, released a few days ago.
 Identifier CVE-2013-6397 was affected to this vulnerability.
 If you are running Solr, do not expose it on the Internet, do not expose it on a LAN which can be reached from another machine vulnerable to SSRF, do not expose it on localhost if the server itself hosts an application vulnerable to SSRF.
 And I mean any SSRF (aka CWE-918), not just XXE (aka CWE-611)!

 That's all, folks!
-I hope you enjoyed this small journey in the world of XML hacking.
+I hope you enjoyed this short journey into the world of XML hacking.